Are you trying to decide which website builder to use when creating your salon or service business website?

 Note: Square Online is limited to businesses based in the US, Canada, UK, and Australia.

 - Free plan available

-- Super easy to use: Just drag and drop ready-made blocks
+- Super easy to use: Drag and drop ready-made blocks

-- Sell services & manage appointments: The free Square Appointments scheduling software is natively built into the platform and allow you to charge clients online.
+- Sell services & manage appointments: The free Square Appointments scheduling software is natively built into the platform and allows you to charge clients online.

 - Powerful eCommerce: Sell services, gift cards, subscriptions, and products directly on the website.

 - Full business support through Square tools: Square offers a large range of support for small businesses that are all integrated together (payments, point of sale, email marketing, payroll, and even business loans).

 Square Online is a website builder and online store.
 It uses pre-built sections that you drag and drop to your website to achieve the end result you want.

 Each section is optimized to work on mobile as well as desktop so you don’t need to worry about things looking strange on some devices.

 But, given it’s using these foolproof ready-made sections, you do not have the flexibility to do whatever you want.